An official website of the United States government.

 This project worked with fishery managers to develop a decision-support tool to assess the effectiveness of different long-term management strategies and short-term management regulations for the red snapper in the Gulf of Mexico.

-The Team: Yuying Zhang (Lead Investigator, Florida International University, yzhang13@fiu.edu), Daniel Goethel (NOAA), Matthew Smith (NOAA), Laura Picariello (Texas Sea Grant), and Doug Chen (Florida International University)
+The Team: Yuying Zhang (Lead Investigator, Florida International University, yzhang13@fiu.edu), Daniel Goethel (NOAA), Matthew Smith (NOAA), Laura Picariello (Texas Sea Grant), Yong Chen (Stony Brook University), Luiz Barbieri (Fish and Wildlife Research Institute), Christina Verlinde (Florida Sea Grant), and Juan Ager (NOAA Southeast Fisheries Science Center)

 Technical Monitor: John Froeschke (john.froeschke@gulfcouncil.org)